Nalinio/Project_1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _TODO: List the IP addresses of the machines you are monitoring_List the IP addresses of the machines you are monitoring webVM1 10.0.0.4 webVM2 10.0.0.5

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_